kgish/gishtech.com/README.md

 ```

 First of all, we need to know the value of `value` and that's exactly the problem with asset fingerprinting.
 On
-production `ember build --environment=production` will generate fingerprinted names of all assets including images,
+production `ember build --environment=production` will generate fingerprinted names of all assets including images.
-meaning that the about banner image will be named something line:
+This means that the about banner image will be named something like:
 ```
 about-c4ee817e7744249afd5aa27ea38c2fe5.png
 ```
-In order to be able to preload the image you will have to know what this name is.
-That's where asset maps come into
+In order to be able to preload the image, you will have to know what this fingerprinted name is, not the original
-play.
+name.
+That's where asset maps come into play.

-[Broccili-asset-rev](https://github.com/rickharrison/broccoli-asset-rev) is a Broccoli plugin used by Ember.js to add
+Let's have a look at [Broccili-asset-rev](https://github.com/rickharrison/broccoli-asset-rev) which is the Broccoli
-fingerprint checksums to your files and update the source to reflect the new filenames.
-By default it does not
+plugin used by Ember.js to add fingerprint checksums to your files and update the source to reflect the new filenames.

-generate as asset map, so you need to enable it by including the following option in `ember-cli-build.js`:
+By default, it does not generate an asset map.
+You need to enable it by including the following `fingerprint` option
+in the `ember-cli-build.js` file:

 ```javascript
 var app = new EmberApp(defaults, {